Inbaselvan-ayyanar/SmartCCTVAlert/README.md

 cd SmartCCTVAlert

-2.Install required packages
+2. Install required packages
 pip install -r requirements.txt

-3.Download YOLO model weights:
+3. Download YOLO model weights:

-4.Download the YOLOv5 model weights (e.g., yolov10n.pt) and place them in the project directory.
-Configure your WhatsApp number:

-Edit the notification.py file to include your WhatsApp phone number.
+4. Download YOLO

+Edit WhatsApp's phone number in notification.py

  Usage

-->Prepare a reference image:
+ -> Prepare a reference image:

-       Ensure you have a reference image (img.jpg) with a known width and distance to calibrate the focal length.
+       Ensure you have the reference image whose both width and distance values are known to calibrate the focal length.

-->Run the script:
+ -> Run the script:
+          Execute the script with the following command:

          python main.py

  Configuration

-->known_width: Enter the actual width of the person in the reference image.
+-> known_width : Here you have to enter the real width of a person's face.

-->known_distance: Enter the actual distance between the person and the camera in the reference image.
+-> known_distance : Here, you have to enter the actual distance of a person from the camera.

-->threshold_distance: Set the distance threshold in centimeters for triggering alerts.

-Troubleshooting

-->Ensure that your webcam is working properly.

-->Verify that the YOLO model weights file is correctly downloaded and placed in the project directory.

-->Make sure your WhatsApp number is correctly configured in the notification.py file.
+-> threshold_distance : It is the minimum distance of a person from the camera to avoid unnecessary alarm trigger.

+Troubleshooting:

+-> Ensure That Your Webcam Is Properly Working.

+-> Ensure That The Yolo Model Weights File Is Downloaded And Placed In The Project Directory.

+-> Ensure That The WhatsApp Number Is Proper In The notification. py File.

-->Ensure the reference image path is specified properly with the correct calculaion of the person width and dustance between camera and human
+-> Make sure the reference image path is specified properly for the person width and distance between camera and human

 Contact
 For any questions or issues, please contact [a.inbaselvan@gmail.com].